 Over the last few years, generic versions of several top-selling brand-name drugs became available and the savings can be substantial.
-In 2015, the use of lower cost generics prescription medicines saved government, employers and patients nearly $15 billion.
-The average retail price for brand-name prescriptions in Canada is $96.22 while the average price for generic prescriptions is $20.83.
+Today, the average retail price for brand-name prescriptions in Canada is $100.43 while the average price for generic prescriptions is $20.51.

 The savings can be substantial.

 Generic drug makers can offer much lower prices because the Canadian Food and Drugs Act does not require generics to repeat the extensive clinical trials used to develop brand-name drugs.
 Generic drug companies also spend far less on sales, advertising and promotion.
 The savings can be substantial and may be passed along to you in the form of lower prices.

 Using generics is one way to reduce health care costs.